canonical/launchpad-manual/docs/user/explanation/support-requests.rst

 ~~~~~~~~~~~~~~~~

 When selecting a support request, a text box is shown at the bottom of
-the page where you can insert your feedbacks about the given ticket.
+the page where you can insert your feedback about the given ticket.

 You can also insert URLs by providing full address (such as
 http://launchpad.net) or bug reports (with the syntax ``bug #number``),